Mubasshir-Ali/USPS_APIs/README.md

-# USPS APIs
+# USPS APIs 3.0
-  USPS APIs
+  USPS APIs 3.0
-# In this Postman collection, these USPS APIs exist.
+# In this Postman collection, these USPS APIs 3.0 exist.
+* OAuth